 Guitar Assembly & Construction Tools

 Side Bending Iron – Man I need a new one of these, mine is worn out, but still going after 15 years.
-I did replace the heating element once, but great and convenient tool.
+I did replace the heating element once, but a great and convenient tool.

 Guitar Makers Vise – Cant work without this one, a must.

-Glue Clearing Chisel – Absolutely love this tool, it keeps my tops clean and save me a lot of work.
+Glue Clearing Chisel – Absolutely love this tool, it keeps my tops clean and saves me a lot of work.
 It also lets me clean the squeeze-out without flooding the area with water for cleanup – very important.

 Quick clamps – Best to get the 4 pack, you save tons that way.
-I learn about these in 2000 when I studied with Boaz Elkayam, so handy and light weight.
+I learn about these in 2000 when I studied with Boaz Elkayam, so handy and lightweight.